eegyolk-ai/eegyolk/floris_files/README.md

 This codebase contains five notebooks.
 Some of these notebooks contain widgets to interact with the notebooks and modify the data:

 * `epodium.ipynb` uses the ePodium dataset.
 The data is loaded and the experiment is explained and visualised.
 The data is processed and sorted into epochs.
 Finally ERPs are plotted from these epochs.
 * `ddp.ipynb` is similar to the 'ePodium' notebook, but now the *Dutch Dyslexia Project* dataset is used.
+The dataset info is put in classes to be able to pass the dataset as an argument to a function.

 * `model_training.ipynb` trains deep neural network models to predict age and risk of dyslexia on the datasets.
 Different models and hyperparameters can be chosen.
 The trained model with the lowest loss on the validation set is stored for later analysis.
 * `model_analysis.ipynb` analyses the input data and models trained in the 'model_training' notebook.
 The model accuracies on the test set are calculated and the predictions are plotted against the actual values.